Strangler fig: Species

-These all share a common "strangling" growth habit that is found in many tropical forest species, particularly of the genus Ficus.
+These all share a common "strangling" growth habit that is found in many tropical forest species.
 This growth habit is an adaptation for growing in dark forests where the competition for light is intense.
-Strangler figs suck up the nutrients from its victims, causing them to die eventually.
 These plants are hemiepiphytes, spending the first part of their life without rooting into the ground.
 Their seeds, often bird-dispersed, germinate in crevices atop other trees.
 These seedlings grow their roots downward and envelop the host tree while also growing upward to reach into the sunlight zone above the canopy.

 An original support tree can sometimes die, so that the strangler fig becomes a "columnar tree" with a hollow central core.
 However, it is also believed that the strangler fig can help its support tree survive storms.

-Strangler trees are able to colonize the challenging habitat found on the sides of buildings in urban areas.
-Strangler figs in the tropics are pre-adapted to adopt an aerophytic as well as "acrobatic" urban life by clinging on to building envelopes.